rmbryan71/rmbryan71.github.io/_posts/2025-07-15-counting-DNA-neucleotides.md

 If I wanted to shave off some milliseconds, I would set up four counters: A, C, G, and T. Then I would run through the list one time and increment the counter that matches the letter in the test set, but I don't care about the extra time, so my simple solution is fine for this purpose.

 ## Conclusion
-This is one of the easiest problem in the set.
+This is one of the easiest problems in the set.

 Things will get more interesting as we go along.